ukhsa-collaboration/pygom/README.md

 Please be aware that there may be redundant files within the package as it is under active development.

 > [!NOTE]
-> The latest fully reviewed version of PyGOM will be on the master branch and we generally recommend that users install the version from there.
+> The latest fully reviewed version of PyGOM will be on the `master` branch and we generally recommend that users install this version.
 However, the current version being prepared for release (featuring up-to-date documentation) is hosted on the `feature/prep-doc` branch.

 Activate the relevant branch for installation via Git Bash, if you have been recruited to test code for the new release then this is the `feature/prep-doc` branch: